Stay up-to-date with our COVID related news Learn More

 As we grew and added new programs and services, our offices and service locations spread throughout Peoria until 1995 when we consolidated into one building on Townline Road.
 In 2013, we changed our name from PARC to EP!C, which stands for Empowering People.
 Inspiring Capabilities.

-What began as a service for ten has served over 600, enriching the lives of adults with cerebral palsy, Down syndrome, autism, epilepsy, and other intellectual or developmental disabilities.
+What began as a service for ten children is now providing services across 14 counties across the state.
+Enriching the lives of adults with cerebral palsy, Down syndrome, autism, epilepsy, and other intellectual or developmental disabilities.
 We are also a resource for our participant’s families, offering support through care, information, and encouragement.